qradiolink/qradiolink/README.md

 - When tuning rapidly for a prolonged time (for example by dragging the filter box across the screen), the audio may experience slowdowns and other glitches.
 As a workaround, click at the desired location on the waterfall instead of dragging.
 - Roundtrip latency increases to double over 24 hours of continuous operation with Ettus USRP in MMDVM modes
 - Calculated RSSI values for MMDVM RF channels are not always accurate
+- some TDMA issues manifested with GNU Radio 3.10

 Copyright and License